saqib734/task-board/README.md

 ## How to run the application

-JDK 17 and Docker are required to run this application.
-If docker is not available, it can be run on host system too.
+JDK 17 is required to run this application.
 The following sections list the steps to run the application with or without Docker.

 #### Using Docker
 Application can be run using docker.
 The following steps can be used to run the application